rdiaz02/Zotero-to-Referey/README.md

 I want to trigger the creation of a new db for Referey whenever there is a change in the Zotero db.
-I use [inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki) to monitor for changes in `zotero.sqlite` and call the script when there are changes.
+I use [inotify-tools](https://github.com/rvoicilas/inotify-tools/wiki) to monitor `zotero.sqlite` and call the bash script when there are changes.
 So as not to forget it, I have this line in my `.xsession` file:

      while inotifywait -e close -e modify ~/Zotero-data/zotero.sqlite; do ~/Proyectos/Zotero-to-Referey/run-zotero-to-referey.sh; done &